 The terms of the New PRIDES will be the same as the original PRIDES except that the conversion rate will be revised so that, at the time the Rights are distributed, each New PRIDES will have a value equal to \$17.57 more than each original PRIDES, or, in the aggregate, approximately \$351.0 million.
 The final agreement also requires the Company to offer to sell four million additional PRIDES (having identical terms to currently outstanding PRIDES) to holders of Rights for cash, at a value which will be based on the valuation model that will be utilized to set the conversion rate of the New PRIDES.
 The offering of additional PRIDES will be made only pursuant to a prospectus filed with the Securities and Exchange Commission ("SEC").
-The Company currently expects to use the proceeds of such offering to repay indebtedness, repurchase Company common stock in accordance with approvals from the Company's Board of Directors and for other general corporate purposes.
 The arrangement to offer additional PRIDES is designed to enhance the trading value of the Rights by removing up to six million Rights from circulation via exchanges associated with the offering and to enhance the open market liquidity of New PRIDES by creating four million New PRIDES via exchanges associated with the offering.
 If holders of Rights do not acquire all such additional PRIDES, under certain circumstances they will be offered to the public.
-Under the settlement agreement, the Company also agreed to file a shelf registration statement for an additional 15 million special PRIDES, which could be issued by the Company at any time for cash.
+Under the settlement agreement, the Company also agreed to file a shelf registration statement for an additional 15 million special PRIDES, which could be issued by the

+Company at any time for cash.
 However, during the last 30 days prior to the expiration of the Rights in February 2001, the Company will be required to offer these special additional PRIDES to holders of Rights at a price in cash equal to 105% of their theoretical value.
 The special PRIDES, if issued, would have the same terms as the currently outstanding PRIDES and could be used to exercise Rights.